sensein/b2aiprep/README.md

     loaded by `torch.load()`.
 The file is named following a simple convention:
     `sub-<subject_id>_task-<task_name>_md5-<checksum>_features.pt`

+    To enable speech to text transcription, specify the `--speech2text` flag.

 2. Batch process audio files

     This requires a CSV file, where each line is of the form: